gessinger-hj/gepard/README.md

 client.on ( "CONFIG-CHANGE", function callback(e) {} ) ;
 ```

-## Concurrent editing of a Dataset ( Semaphores )
+## Concurrent editing of a Dataset (Semaphores)
-Two user with their web browser want to edit the same user-data in a database.
+Two users with their web browser want to edit the same user-data in a database.
 In this case a Semaphore is very useful.

 <br/>